-The results of the ARS audit included six Priority II findings.
-The Priority II findings were in the following departments: four Priority II findings in the Quality Assurance Department and two in Hazardous and Radioactive Materials Management.
-Based on the audits, the analytical data met DOE's criteria for Acceptable status.
+The results of the ARS audit included 11 Priority II findings.
+The Priority II findings were in the following departments: two Priority II findings in the Quality Assurance Department, six in Data Quality for Radiochemistry Analyses, and three in Hazardous and Radioactive Materials Management.